bigwiv/Biopython-cn/chr8.rst

 -  We also have the unique hit ID, description, and full sequence lengths.
 They can be accessed using ``id``, ``description``, and ``seq_len``, respectively.
--  Finally, there¡¯s a table containing quick information about the HSPs this hit contains.
-In each row, we¡¯ve got the important HSP details
+-  Finally, thereâ€™s a table containing quick information about the HSPs this hit contains.
+In each row, weâ€™ve got the important HSP details
    listed: the HSP index, its e-value, its bit score, its span (the alignment length including gaps), its query coordinates, and its hit coordinates.

-Now let¡¯s contrast this with the BLAT search.
+Now letâ€™s contrast this with the BLAT search.
 Remember that in the BLAT search we had one hit with 17 HSPs.

 .. code:: verbatim